Learn about single-hand placement with a built-in loading tip

 Paragard is a copper-containing intrauterine system (IUS) indicated for prevention of pregnancy in females of reproductive potential for up to 10 years.

-1. Paragard® Package Insert, Trumbull, CT: CooperSurgical, Inc. July 2021.
+1. Paragard® Package Insert, Trumbull, CT: CooperSurgical, Inc. 2024.